Layr-Labs/eigenlayer-contracts/docs/core/RewardsCoordinator.md

 ### Submitting Rewards Requests

-AVSs submit rewards requests via the following functions:
+Rewards are initially submitted to the contract to be distributed to Operators and Stakers by the following functions:

 * [`RewardsCoordinator.createAVSRewardsSubmission`](#createavsrewardssubmission)
 * [`RewardsCoordinator.createRewardsForAllSubmission`](#createrewardsforallsubmission)